Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_4/note.md

 ## Control structures (if statements, loops)

-Control structures are contracts used to alter the flow of data.
+Control structures are constructs used to alter the flow of data.
 They can change how the data flows, either to repeat some action for a determined number of times or perform some actions based on some conditions.

 ### If and else statement